byterubpay/byterub-site/_posts/2019-03-30-logs-for-the-Community-meeting-held-on-2019-03-30.md

 **\<sgp\_>** 6.
 Confirm next meeting date/time
 **\<sgp\_>** The next community meeting will be in 2 weeks on 13 April at 17:00 UTC.
 **\<sgp\_>** There is a Coffee Chat next week on 6 April at 16:00 UTC.
 **\<sgp\_>** When in doubt, use the calendar.
-It now has several people adding meetings, so it’s a great resource: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/Monero-Meetings
+It now has several people adding meetings, so it’s a great resource: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<sgp\_>** 7.
 Conclusion
 **\<sgp\_>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on r/ByteRubCommunity and #byterub-community.
 Take care, and know that change starts with YOU.
 **\<ErCiccione[m]>** Thank you everybody
 **\<parasew[m]>** bye everybody! talk soon!